John C. Calhoun: Secretary of War and postwar nationalism

 In 1817, the deplorable state of the War Department led four men to decline offers from President James Monroe to accept the office of Secretary of War before Calhoun finally assumed the role.
 Calhoun took office on December 8 and served until 1825.
 He continued his role as a leading nationalist during the Era of Good Feelings.
 He proposed an elaborate program of national reforms to the infrastructure that he believed would speed up economic modernization.
 His priority was an effective navy, including steam frigates, and in the second place a standing army of adequate size—and as further preparation for an emergency, "great permanent roads", "a certain encouragement" to manufacturers, and a system of internal taxation that would not collapse from a war-time shrinkage of maritime trade, like customs duties.

 A reform-minded modernizer, Calhoun attempted to institute centralization and efficiency in the Indian Department and in the Army by establishing new coastal and frontier fortifications and building military roads, but Congress either failed to respond to his reforms or responded with hostility.
 Calhoun's frustration with congressional inaction, political rivalries, and ideological differences spurred him to create the Bureau of Indian Affairs in 1824.
-The responsibilities of the bureau were to manage treaty negotiations, schools, and trade with Indians, in addition to handling all expenditures and correspondence concerning Indian affairs.
-Thomas McKenney was appointed as the first head of the bureau.
+Thomas McKenney was appointed as its first head.